SandorBalazsHU/elte-ik-msc-weather-cam/AndroidApp/libapi/docs/PicturesApi.md

 val apiClient = ApiClient()
 apiClient.setBearerToken("TOKEN")
 val webService = apiClient.createWebservice(PicturesApi::class.java)
-val stationId : java.util.UUID = 38400000-8cf0-11bd-b23e-10b96e4ef00d // java.util.UUID | station_id is a __unique__ identifier for weather stations station_id follows the [uuid](https://en.wikipedia.org/wiki/Universally_unique_identifier) standard.
+val stationId : kotlin.Long = 789 // kotlin.Long | station_id is a __unique__ identifier for weather stations station_id is an unsigned integer.
-val pictureId : java.util.UUID = 38400000-8cf0-11bd-b23e-10b96e4ef00d // java.util.UUID | picture_id is a __unique__ identifier for pictures.  picture_id follows the [uuid](https://en.wikipedia.org/wiki/Universally_unique_identifier) standard.
+val pictureId : kotlin.Long = 789 // kotlin.Long | picture_id is a __unique__ identifier for pictures.  picture_id is an unsigned integer.
 val offset : kotlin.Long = 789 // kotlin.Long | offset is a signed integer this signed property of is used to calculate the returned picture.
 For more information see the table below: | offset value | result | |---|---| | offset < 0 | If a picture with picture_id exist than the picture abs(offset) __before__ picture_id is returned.   | | offset > 0 | If a picture with picture_id exist than the picture abs(offset) __after__ picture_id is returned.   | | offset = 0 | If a record with picture_id exist than the picture identified by picture_id is returned.   |

 launch(Dispatchers.IO) {